-Owning a car in the per-war years was a privilege usually reserved for the middle class and upwards, although the increasing prosperity of the Fifties and onwards, owning a private car became increasingly common -thanks to the advent of mass-production, which brought prices down.
+Owning a car in the pre-war years was a privilege usually reserved for the middle class and upwards, although the increasing prosperity of the Fifties and onwards, owning a private car became increasingly common -thanks to the advent of mass-production, which brought prices down.

 Constant advances in technology meant that cars were improving all the time in terms of appearance and performance.